How Much Do Remote Bookkeepers Charge?

 A solopreneur runs an Etsy shop with 3 sales channels and has never reconciled their PayPal account.
 Their CPA charges extra each year due to disorganized books.

 They sign up for RemoteBooksOnline at $225/month.
-Within one month, their books are current, categorized by channel, and they receive clean monthly reports.
+Within one month, their books are current, categorized by channel, and they receive clean, accurate monthly financial reports and full visibility into their business performance.
 At tax time, their CPA bills 40% less – and they have clarity on their most profitable products.

 Why Remote Bookkeeping Saves You Money